IT-Academy-BCN/ita-profiles/README.md

 #### Why should I collaborate on this project?

-Because it provides a real-world environment to apply all the concepts learned in the bootcamp.
+This project provides a real-world environment to apply all the concepts learned in the bootcamp.
 It also allows for learning more advanced concepts and facing real-life situations that may occur in a company.